When we have to take admission into an educational institution, we

 ISEE Score Report and its Utility

 The ISEE score report is very elaborate and hence valuable.
-Let us take a look at the score report of ISEE and the purpose that each detail mentioned serves.
+Let us take a look at the score report and the purpose that each detail mentioned serves.
 The score report is divided into three parts:

 - Student Information